 We offer longer or extended payment terms for qualified customers in some circumstances.
-As of September 30, 2019, customer contracts with extended payment terms of more than one year amounted to approximately 3% of our total accounts receivable balance.
+As of September 30, 2020, customer contracts with extended payment terms of more than one year amounted to approximately 4% of our total accounts receivable balance.
 While we qualify customers to whom we offer longer or extended payment terms, their financial positions may change adversely over the longer time period given for payment.
-This may result in an increase in payment defaults, which would affect our revenue, as we recognize revenue on such transactions on a cash basis.
-Any increase in days sales outstanding could also negatively affect our cash flow.
+In addition, as a result of the COVID-19 pandemic and the resulting disruption to the operations of our customers, we have experienced and, as the effects of the pandemic continue and deepen, may continue to experience increased requests by our customers for extended payment terms as well as temporary suspensions of service and the corresponding payment obligations.
+This may result in an increase in payment defaults, which would negatively affect our revenue.
+In addition, any increase in days sales outstanding could also negatively affect our cash flow.

-Our operations are vulnerable to interruption or loss because of natural disasters, epidemics, terrorist acts and other events beyond our control, which would adversely affect our business.
+Our operations are vulnerable to interruption or loss because of natural disasters, global or regional health pandemics or epidemics, terrorist acts and other events beyond our control, which would adversely affect our business.

 We have facilities in countries around the world, including two manufacturing facilities, each of which is equipped to manufacture unique components of our products.
-The manufacturing facilities are located in Madison, Wisconsin, and Chengdu, China.
+Our manufacturing facilities are located in Madison, Wisconsin, and Chengdu, China.
 We do not maintain backup manufacturing facilities for any of our manufacturing facilities or for our IT facilities, so we depend on each of our current facilities for the continued operation of our business.
-In addition, we conduct a significant portion of other activities, including administration and data processing, at facilities located in California which has experienced major earthquakes in the past, as well as other natural disasters.
+In addition, we conduct a significant portion of other activities, including administration and data processing, at facilities located in California, which has experienced major earthquakes and fires in the past, as well as other natural disasters.
 Chengdu, China, where one of our manufacturing facilities is located, has also experienced major earthquakes in the past.
 We do not carry earthquake insurance.
-Unexpected events at any of our facilities, including fires or explosions; natural disasters, such as hurricanes, floods, tornados, and earthquakes; war or terrorist activities; unplanned outages; supply disruptions; and failures of equipment or systems, or the failure to take adequate steps to mitigate the likelihood or potential impact of such events, could significantly disrupt our operations, delay or prevent product manufacturing and shipment for the time required to repair, rebuild or replace our manufacturing facilities, which could be lengthy, result in large expenses to repair or replace the facilities, and adversely affect our results of operation.
+In addition, China has suffered health epidemics related to the outbreak of COVID-19 (including resurgences of COVID-19), avian influenza and severe acute respiratory syndrome, which could adversely affect our operations in China, including our manufacturing operations in Chengdu, as well as the operations of the JV and those of our customers.
+Furthermore, on March 1, 2020, the U.S., where our headquarters is located, declared a national emergency concerning the COVID-19 pandemic and the pandemic has spread widely around the world, including in locations where we have facilities and operations.
+Unexpected events at any of our facilities or otherwise, including as a result of responses to epidemics or pandemics; fires or explosions; natural disasters, such as hurricanes, floods, tornados and earthquakes; war or terrorist activities; unplanned outages; supply disruptions; and failures of equipment or systems, including telecommunications systems, or the failure to take adequate steps to mitigate the likelihood or potential impact of such events, could significantly disrupt our operations, delay or prevent product manufacturing and shipment for the time required to repair, rebuild or replace our manufacturing facilities, which could be lengthy, result in large expenses to repair or replace the facilities, and adversely affect our results of operation.
+In particular, telecommunication system failures or disruptions could significantly disrupt our operations as a result of our increase remote work arrangements due to the COVID-19 pandemic.
 In addition, concerns about terrorism, the effects of a terrorist attack, political turmoil or an epidemic outbreak could have a negative effect on our operations and the operations of our suppliers and customers and the ability to travel, which could harm our business, financial condition and results of operations.